Kristina01111000/lavendersite/README.md

 - check to see if she updated the google doc year
 - make sure it is still working right
 - send her an email with everything on monday

+the website builder is not working correctly, it stopped on wednesday, still not working today (friday) try to get the image up